gparami/mtc-datamigration/README.md

 # mtc-datamigration
-Code blocks used to migrate data between google spreadsheets.
-Code was run on App Scripts.
+Code snippets used to migrate data between google spreadsheets.
+Code is run on Google App Scripts environment